HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 ## Gameplay Options and Features
 * Added a Mission Difficulty adjuster.
 At the start of each campaign mission, extra enemy AI reinforcement ships and RU are added based on your fleet size and RU.
 This dynamic scaling difficulty can now be adjusted.
-* Added a Vast unit cap option.
+* Added a Vast unit cap option to multiplayer and Player vs CPU.
 This is double the size of Huge, and only recommended for very fast machines.
 * Added an AI Attack Damage adjuster to multiplayer and player vs cpu.
 This can be used to increase the AI's attack damage for a more challenging game.
 * Added an Observer mode to spectate multiplayer matches.
 When prompted to continue watching, click yes to observe.
 * Added a Dual Command mode to allow one player to control two fleets.
 Change your race to a Dual Command race, and then change a CPU ally to the same Dual Command race.
 You will start with two fleets, double the starting RUs, double the research costs, and will have double the unit caps.